ec1oud/nettebook/kanban.md

 - [ ] never word-wrap on non-whitespace characters; e.g. don't break up long
   ipfs://bafybei...
 URLs even if the markdown parser doesn't recognize them as URLs
-- [ ] crash on ctrl-k sometimes
-- [ ] moving checkbox items from current list to done list seems to be triggering even when it's not initially checked (control-k to convert bullet item)
 - [ ] Document::saveResources(): come up with a better way to find them all

 # todo

-- [ ] don't change indent when converting bullet point to checkbox list item
 - [ ] deal with nested lists (indented subtasks)
 - [ ] make new lists when needed (when dragging to a column corresponding to an empty heading)